Eddy current: Structural testing

 Eddy current techniques are commonly used for the nondestructive examination (NDE) and condition monitoring of a large variety of metallic structures, including heat exchanger tubes, aircraft fuselage, and aircraft structural components.

 Skin effects

-Eddy currents are the root cause of the skin effect in conductors carrying AC current.
+Eddy currents are the root cause of the skin effect in conductors carrying alternating current.

 Similarly, in magnetic materials of finite conductivity, eddy currents cause the confinement of the majority of the magnetic fields to only a couple skin depths of the surface of the material.
 This effect limits the flux linkage in inductors and transformers having magnetic cores.